jinyes-kim/preprocessing-cookbook/README.md

 ## word_count
-this function is to change data type list to dict and to count word
+this function is to change data type that list to dict and to count word